netboxlabs/netbox-proxmox-automation/README.md

 # Installation

 `netbox-proxmox-ansible` is intended to make your life as simple as possible.
-Once you have a working Proxmox node (or cluster), have provisioned a Proxmox API token with the permissions noted above, a NetBox instance, a NetBox API token, and have (optionally) installed the `netbox-dns` plugin and a name server (which you have permissions to manage), the entire process of managing Proxmox VMs via NetBox involves three simple requirements.
+Once you have a working Proxmox node (or cluster), have provisioned a Proxmox API token with the permissions noted above, a NetBox instance, a NetBox API token, the entire process of managing Proxmox VMs via NetBox involves three simple requirements.

-  1. You have created a configuration file which holds your environment and VM configurations: `vms.yml`
+  1. You have defined event rules and webhooks for VM operations in NetBox
-  2. You have created an encrypted configuration file which holds your API tokens and related information: `secrets.yml`.
-  3. You are running a current version of Ansible (2.17.4 was used for developing `netbox-proxmox-ansible`), preferably with the ability to have elevated permissions (i.e. root) should you want to automate DNS changes -- and can install any dependencies required by `netbox-proxmox-ansible`.

-While the subsequent initial configuration notes might seem like a heavy lift, your initial configuration of `netbox-proxmox-ansible` should take less than an hour.
-Plus, you will likely need to run the following initial configuration steps only once.
+  2. You are running a web service that handles events via webhooks, e.g. [example-netbox-webhook-flask-app](example-netbox-webhook-flask-app) *-or-*
+  3. You are running AWX and have created templates to handle events via webhooks

 ## Initial Configuration: Python